 Firefox Focus is, of course, based on Firefox, but it has a minimal aesthetic.
 There’s no support for syncing, browser add-ons, or even opening new tabs (tabbed browsing is only possible by opening a link in a new tab).

 Unsurprisingly, Firefox Focus has effective tracking protection and ad-blocking (not unlike Proton VPN’s own Netshield Ad-blocker(nova janela) feature).
+In a welcome change, usage statistics are opt-in, and it now implements per-tab cookie isolation.
 However, it’s vulnerable to browser fingerprinting.

 With its stripped-back feature set, Firefox Focus is too limited to recommend for day-to-day browsing, but it remains a good option if you need a high level of privacy (especially on iOS).